gertie-sheshe/multi-checkout/README.md

 - **ARIA Attributes:** Use ARIA attributes, such as `aria-live` and , to provide additional information and improve accessibility for users relying on assistive technologies

+### Validation
+- HTML5 relies on the `required` attribute to communicate a required field.
+This attribute however does not have support on some old browsers and it is not implemented uniformly.
+Because of this, you can choose to explore custom validation.

+- Use of `aria-required` communicates to users of assistive tech that the field is required.

+- Client-side validation is helpful on its own - reduces network and server load.
+However, it cannot be fully relied on and should be paired with server-side validation.

+### Error Handling and Notification
+- There are various ways to communicate error feedback back to the user.

+- For this form, I am displaying an error summary at the top of the form, and also including inline error for each field that is invalid.

+- The summary section at the top communicates the feedback generally.
+Having this section in a [live region](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) communicates the feedback to assistive technology users.

+- Appending the error hint inside the `label` attribute ensures it is read out to screen reader users.

  ## Other Forms
   Other forms in this series will be linked here